Bonis98/OAuth2-server/README.md

 <a id='url-client'></a>
 ### Client registration

-The request to register a client is one of the simplest requiring a GET on the URL `/client`.
+The request to register a client is one of the simplest requiring a GET on the URL `/client/register`.
 The Server will send back a form to compile with the redirect URI and the grant types.
 Grant types must be specified as a set of semicolon separated values, as an example: `authorization_code;refresh_token;` is a valid string.
-Server will validate the form and send back a `client_id` and a `client_secret`.
+The server will validate the form and send back a `client_id` and a `client_secret`.

 [back](#top)

 <a id='url-user'></a>
 ### User registration

-The request to register a user is one of the simplest requiring a GET on the URL `/user`.
+The request to register a user is one of the simplest requiring a GET on the URL `/user/register`.
 The Server will send back a form to compile with the username, password and name of the user.
-Server will validate the form and send back a success or error message.
+The server will validate the form and send back a success or error message.

 [back](#top)